NiKrause/orbit-blog/ISSUES.md

     - [x] peerId is a new one after each page load even if we have a persistent identity
     - [?] can it be useful to have a new peerId even if identity is persistent?
 What would be the draw back?
 - UI related
+    - [ ] Feature: Enable an optional card overview of all posts
     - [ ] Feature: order posts by an id and make post list draggable
     - [ ] Feature: creating a new blog should be easier then the moment (one button click)
     - [ ] Feature: when loading blog first time and posts are getting replicated they do not appear one by one as they come (loaded but not reactively displayed)